 Can My Dog Catch Coronavirus Covid-19?

-A quick primer on the COVID-19 virus, the danger to dogs and what precautions you can take.
+In this article, we will give an overview of what the COVID-19 virus is, the danger to dogs and what precautions you can take.
 Updated 6 April 2020

 With the recent announcement that COVID-19 is a human pandemic, should dog owners be worried that their furry friend or any other animal can catch Coronavirus COVID-19?

 Well, the answer isn’t quite as simple as a Yes Or No.

 At this point in time, there is minimal evidence to suggest that your dog can contract COVID-19.
 However, your pet may well become contaminated with the virus – from humans with the disease.

 Fortunately, there is no current evidence to suggest that your pet can contaminate you with COVID-19.